vipeller/aio_gp_test/README.md

 >
 >./deploy_eventstream.sh
 >```
+> ⚠️ Treat that file as a secret and delete it once your deployment is configured.
 >
->Creates a Fabric Eventstream.
-Saves source credentials to `./creds/dtb_hub_cred.json`.

-> [!CAUTION]
-> Treat that file as a secret and delete it once your deployment is configured.

 ### 2. Create an Azure IoT Operations Dataflow
 Configure a Dataflow to route telemetry from AIO to your Eventstream via the Operations Experience: *[Create a Dataflow](./doc/CREATE_DATAFLOW.md)*